AdobeDocs/genstudio.en/help/user-guide/guidelines/brand-validation.md

 1. After making necessary revisions, click **[!UICONTROL Check again]** to re-check and validate your changes to ensure they are more closely aligned with your brand identity.

-   The brand validation process will run again.
+   The brand validation process runs again.
 If the section/guideline passes validation, a green banner appears at the bottom of the canvas to confirm "Brand guidelines score was updated".
-If there was no change after a re-check the banner will confirm "No change to the brand guideline score".
+If there was no change after a re-check, the banner confirms "No change to the brand guideline score".
 The percentage in the _Brand guideline check_ icon for the revised variant also shows your progress.

 1. Continue revising sections to ensure the entire variant passes brand validation.